cytoscape/cytoscape/README.md

 is done, you can find the application in `gui-distribution/assembly/target/cytoscape`.

 ### Choosing a Branch
 If your Cytoscape project has Git branches, you can switch branches easily with **cy** script.
-Simply go to the main project *cytoscape* directory and type:
+Simply go to the parent level  *cytoscape* directory and type:

 ```
 cy switch BRANCH_NAME
 ```

 where **BRANCH_NAME** is the name of the branch you want to switch.
-All Cytoscape sub-projects are following git-flow style branching scheme.  *Master* is used only for releases, and *develop* is the latest development branch.
+All Cytoscape subprojects are following git-flow style branching scheme.  *Master* is used only for releases, and *develop* is the latest development branch.

 ### Managing Nested Git Repos with a GUI
 The Cytoscape project is organized as a nested set of Git repositories.
 This provides for modularity and flexibility, but at the cost of greater complexity.
 The script at the parent level repository helps to manage ```git pull``` commands, but beyond that it can be challenging to manage the state of each repository.
 Fortunately, there are GUIs that can help: